 - Our surgeons often do keyhole surgery using small cuts and advanced tools to reduce pain and speed healing.
 Most of our surgeons who focus on cancer care have been board certified both in their surgical specialty and pediatric surgical subspecialty.

 - Doctors at our Neuroblastoma Program are known worldwide for treating babies, children, teens and young adults with all risk levels and stages of disease.
-Treatment for children with high-risk neuroblastoma has changed across North America as a result of research led by Julie R. Park.
+Treatment for children with high-risk neuroblastoma has changed across North America as a result of research led by Dr. Julie R. Park.

 - We have treated hundreds of children with kidney tumors such as Wilms tumor with excellent results.
 Our doctors strive to improve cure rates while reducing the harsh effects from traditional treatments.
 We have one of the nation’s largest pipelines of CAR T-cell immunotherapy trials for children and young adults.

 - Our Bone Tumor and Sarcoma team includes surgeons trained in treating bone, muscle and joint problems in children, as well as surgeons trained in treating cancers that affect the soft tissue and bones (orthopedic oncologists).
 We have the only orthopedic surgeon in the region with dual training in both pediatrics and tumors.
 Our techniques include rotationplasty and other limb-sparing reconstructive surgeries.